kites/kites-challenge-1/README.md

 Some English notes:

 * There is only one correct output for a given input string.
-* The parser deals with input hours overlaps.
+* The parser deals with overlaps.
 * A day begins at 0000 and ends at 2800.

 # Usage

 ## Instructions

-1. Clone this repository to your own Github public repository and development machine; do **NOT** fork, as other candidates would be able to see your solution
+1. Clone this repository to your own Github public repository and development machine.
+Do NOT fork, as other candidates would be able to see your solution.
+Do preserve commit history so it is easy for us to add your repository as a remote.
 2. Send us a link to the public repository you used and an estimate of how long you will take
 3. Run `npm install`
 4. Implement `hours.parse` in `lib/index.js`
-5. If you break the parse function into subcomponents, you may wish to add additional tests to the `test` folder.
-6. Ensure all tests pass in node via `npm test`
+5. Ensure all tests pass in node via `npm test`
-7. Ensure all tests pass in phantomjs and all browsers
+6. Ensure all tests pass in phantomjs and all browsers
-8. When finished, send us an email to ask for a review
+7. When finished, send us an email to ask for a review

 ## Hints